 Texas Reliability Entity, Inc. (Texas RE) encourages organizations in the Electric Reliability Council of Texas (ERCOT) region to get involved in the process of developing regional reliability standards.
 In this section, find answers to frequently asked questions about the process.
 If you have any questions, concerns, or suggestions, please contact Reliability Standards Manager .

 It is a reliability standard developed within Texas RE that goes beyond, adds detail to, or implements a NERC Reliability Standard, or covers matters not addressed in a NERC Reliability Standard.
 The Reliability Standards Committee reviews and recommends action on regional standards.

 A request for a regional standard is originated by completing a Standard Authorization Request (SAR) form (available on Regional Reliability Standards Development) that adequately defines the purpose, scope, impacted parties, and other relevant information of the requested standard.
 The completed SAR should be e-mailed to the Reliability Standards Manager for initial review.

 Who can request a regional standard?

 Any entity impacted by the bulk power system within the geographical footprint of Texas RE may request the development, modification, or deletion of a regional standard.

 Who can vote on a regional standard?

-All members of the Texas RE Registered Ballot Body (RBB) are eligible to participate in voting on Regional Standards; however, only those members who have registered on the Reliability Standards Tracking site and have elected to be in the Ballot Pool associated with a particular Standard will be allowed to vote.
+All members of the Texas RE Registered Ballot Body (RBB) are eligible to participate in voting on Regional Standards; however, only those members who have elected to be in the Ballot Pool associated with a particular Standard will be allowed to vote.
 For a detailed explanation of the voting mechanism used within Texas RE and how to become a RBB member and subsequent Ballot Pool member, please read the RBB procedures on Regional Reliability Standards Process.